 — Male Sleepio User

-However, there are some important differences in digital delivery of sleep restriction therapy that give people an advantage over traditional approaches.
+While in-person therapy is preferred, there are some important differences in digital delivery of sleep restriction therapy that may give some people an advantage over traditional approaches.
 For example, fully-automated sleep solutions are incredibly flexible.
 They can be completed anytime, anywhere.
 This helps increase the availability of care by overcoming some of the main barriers to access (e.g. a lack of trained sleep specialists, difficulty coordinating care with work schedules).
 And unlike books or face-to-face care, digital solutions have built in systems to help people adhere to care, such as automatic text reminders and online support systems.

 “I am very grateful.
 I have tried the sleep restriction in the past (from the book) but lapsed many times.
 Having a course to do plus all the online support has been invaluable.
 I can’t thank you all enough.”